 - WHO: CARR-PETROVA DUO, Fernando Arroyo Lascurain, and a film-maker

-- 4 concerts in Refugee Camps across the globe.
+- Concerts and Workshops in Refugee Camps and Refugee Aid Programs across the globe.

-- An original composition by Fernando Arroyo Lascurain inspired by these stories.
+- An original composition by Fernando Arroyo Lascurain inspired by these experiences and new refugee friends.

-- A debut album and a premiere in Carnegie Hall
+- A debut album release, a world premiere in Carnegie Hall, and a documentary film

 - A BLOG